 - 1 teaspoon pumpkin pie spice*

-- 1/2 cup (90g) white chocolate chips, plus a few extra for the tops
+- optional: 1/2 cup (90g) white chocolate chips, plus a few extra for the tops

 - Bake for 11–12 minutes or until the edges appear set.
 The cookies will look very soft in the center.
 Remove from the oven.
-If you find that your cookies didn’t spread much at all, flatten them out with the back of a spoon when you take them out of the oven.
+If you find that your cookies didn’t spread much at all, flatten them out gently with the back of a spoon when you take them out of the oven.
 If desired, press a few white chocolate chips into the tops of the warm cookies.
-This is only for looks!
+This is only for looks.

 - Cool cookies on the baking sheets for at least 10 minutes before transferring to a wire rack to cool completely.
-The longer the cookies cool, the even better they taste!
+The longer the cookies cool, the better they taste!
 The flavor gets stronger and the texture becomes chewier.
 I usually let them sit, uncovered, for several hours before serving.
 Chewiness and pumpkin flavor are even stronger on day 2.

-- Cookies stay fresh covered at room temperature for up to 1 week.
+- Store in an airtight container at room temperature for up to 1 week.

 - Pumpkin: Squeeze as much of the moisture out of the pumpkin puree as you can before adding it to the cookie dough.
 I simply squeeze the puree with paper towels.
 See photo in the post for a visual.
 This will help produce a less cakey cookie.
 Less moisture is a good thing here!
 Measure 6 Tablespoons AFTER the pumpkin has been squeezed/blotted.
 Do not use pumpkin pie filling.

 - Chilled Dough: If you are chilling the pumpkin cookie dough for longer than 30 minutes, the cookie dough will likely have to sit on the counter at room temperature for at least 15 minutes before scooping/rolling because it will be quite cold and solid.
 The amount of time it needs to sit at room temperature depends on how long the dough has chilled.
-If I chill my cookie dough for around 24 hours, I let it sit at room temperature for about 25 minutes.
+If I chill my cookie dough for around 24 hours, I let it sit at room temperature for about 30 minutes.

 - Bigger Batch: Cookie recipe can easily be doubled by doubling each ingredient.
 Chill the cookie dough for 45 minutes.